RalphAyala/Kingdom/choices/no-one.md

 You chose to not have anybody with you, so now you die alone.
+[Click here to start over](../README.md)